 - - You should enter the court one at a time.

 - - Nobody, except the players should be allowed on the court.
-There should be no spectators present during this phase of reopening.
+There should be no spectators present.

 - - Parents supervising children should be limited to one.

 - - Physical distancing should be observed throughout the period of play, particularly on change of ends and entering and exiting the court.

 - - You should change ends at opposite sides of the net.
 Players must refrain from handshakes and high fives.

 - - Equipment such as towels, food, and drink must not be exchanged between players.

 - - Please bring their own hand sanitiser, drinks and towels.